 1808: Sellers' 2008 book "American Gunsmiths" has an entry for Benjamin Franklin Troutman, that among other things, puts him in Frederick County, Maryland in 1808.
 Sellers credits Kauffman and Hartzler as the sources for his entry on Benjamin Troutman.
 The source for this particular information may be Hartzler, because it is not in Kauffman's Benjamin Troutman entry in the copy of his 1960 book "The Pennsylvania-Kentucky Rifle" that I have.

 1808: The following information about the 1808 fair, written by "Henry J. Long, an aged man who lived in Berlin about 1870", is included in Volume II of the 1906 book "History of Bedford and Somerset Counties Pennsylvania".
-The account was originally published in an article titled "Reminiscences by Henry J. Young, twenty-four years ago..." in the August 10, 1894 issue of the "Somerset Standard" newspaper.
+The account, which references Benjamin Troutman, was originally published originally published circa 1870 and was republished in an article titled "Reminiscences by Henry J. Young, twenty-four years ago..." in the August 10, 1894 issue of the "Somerset Standard" newspaper.
 The fiddler is misidentified as Peter Troutman in the August 1965 issue of the "Laurel Messenger" and in Helen Miller Robertson's 1989 book "The Robertson and May Families..."

 1810: According to Kauffman's 1960 book "The Pennsylvania - Kentucky Rifle", Benjamin Troutman is identified as a gunsmith in the 1810 tax roll of Southampton Township, Somerset County.